The process of restoring all teeth simultaneously, upper and lower jaw, is commonly referred to as full mouth reconstruction or restoration.

 Thanks to the use of anesthetics you won’t feel any pain during the procedures.

 6. How long will a full mouth reconstruction last?

-If you keep a good oral health and keep visiting the dentist for check-ups, your full mouth reconstruction can last a lifetime.
+If you keep good oral health and keep visiting the dentist for check-ups, your full mouth reconstruction can last a lifetime.